-Start Command WorkStation and select a processed job in the Held list to display it in the Job Preview pane.
+Start Command WorkStation and select a processed job in the Held list to display it in the Preview pane.
 Information about the job is displayed.
 Some categories of information are editable.

-The Job Preview pane is at the right side of the Command WorkStation window.
-The illustration below shows a processed job.
+The Job Summary pane is at the right side of the Command WorkStation window.
 If the job is processed, tools are provided for navigating through the document.
+The following illustration shows a processed job.